 But it’s not all smooth sailing.
 Whether you like it or not, when it comes to making your hobby into a job, it’s super important to be aware of the downsides.
 Yes, doing what you love full-time can be an incredibly rewarding life goal, but it’s also a sure-fire way to take all the enjoyment out of it.
 Making jewelry in your studio might sound like the ideal way to spend your days, but if you are solely reliant on that for income, then your focus will be less about creating beautiful items and more about making sales.
 Accounting, networking and marketing can take up huge amounts of your working week, so just be sure that you are prepared for those elements of your new career.

 The upside to wearing lots of hats for your new venture is that you get a crash course in learning skills that you might not have come across in your last career.
-You may even find a new passion amongst them!
+You may even find a new passion among them!

 It’s also worth noting that even if you have spent hours learning your craft, there are always more ways to improve your skills before you decide to make it a full-time gig.
 After all, just because you know a few different hands in poker, it doesn’t mean you are going to sweep the floor with your professional opponents overnight.
 Invest time in establishing yourself as an expert in your field by practicing your hobby, attending workshops and events related to it and networking with people who could potentially refer customers to you.
 Go to evening classes or brush up on your skills with an online course.